Knoema/knoema-python-driver/README.rst

 If you have access to it, check that you set api_config with app_id and app_secret.

 10. "HTTPError: HTTP Error 403: The number of requests for /api/meta/dataset/datasetId/dimension/dimensionId exceeds 50"
-This error can be when you use public user (without api_config with app_id and app_secret) and reaching the limit of requests.
+This error can appear when you use public user (api_config without app_id and app_secret parameters set) and reached the limit of requests.
-You can avoid this error, using use api_config with app_id and app_secret.
+You can avoid this error, using api_config with app_id and app_secret.

 11. "HTTPError: HTTP Error 403: The number of requests for /api/meta/dataset/datasetId/dimension/dimensionId exceeds 500"
-This error can be when you use api_config with app_id and app_secret, and reaching the limit of requests.
+This error can appear when you use api_config with app_id and app_secret parameters set, and reached the limit of requests.
-You can avoid this error, using use other parameters app_id and app_secret.
+You can avoid this error, using other parameters app_id and app_secret.

 12. "HTTPError: HTTP Error 403: invalid REST authentication credentials" This error can be when you try to use api_config with app_id and app_secret, but they are incorrect.